unisys12/fake-canine/README.md

 }
 ```

-In an Laravel project, you would simply pass the `faker` property to the `FakeCanineProvider` like so,
+In a Laravel project, you would simply pass the `faker` property to the `FakeCanineProvider` like so,

 ```php
 namespace Database\Factories;